Travel advisories, closed airports, empty skies: How Middle East air disruptions might affect your plans

 The Middle East is home to several major airlines, including Emirates and Etihad in Dubai and Abu Dhabi, and Qatar Airways, based in the Qatari capital, Doha.
 And the impact stretches far beyond the Middle East.
 All three of those cities are major global hubs, with millions of passengers transiting through them each year.

 Emirates, which had suspended all flights to and from its bases, resumed a limited number of repatriation and freight flights Monday night.
-All scheduled Emirates flights to and from Dubai will remain suspended until at least 11:59 p.m. on Wednesday, according to its website.
+All scheduled Emirates flights to and from Dubai will remain suspended until at least 11.59 p.m.
+UAE time on March 7, according to its website.

 The Dubai Airports website advises travelers not to proceed to the airport unless they have been contacted directly by their airlines.